totalspectrum/spin2cpp/doc/spin.md

 Fastspin was designed to accept the language Spin as documented in the Parallax Propeller Manual.
 It should be able to compile any Spin program, as long as there is space.
 The restriction is an important one; other Spin compilers produce Spin bytecode, a compact form that is interpreted by a program in the Propeller's ROM.
 Fastspin produces LMM code, which is basically a slightly modified Propeller machine code (slightly modified to run in HUB memory instead of COG).
 This is much larger than Spin bytecode, but also much, much faster.

+Fastspin is able to produce binaries for both the P1 and P2 chips.
+Any assembly language written in DAT sections (or inside inline ASM blocks) must be for the appropriate chip; it will not be translated.

+Fastspin also supports many of the features of the proposed Spin2 language as extensions to Spin 1.

 ## Preprocessor

 fastspin has a pre-processor that understands basic directives like `#include`, `#define`, and`#ifdef / #ifndef / #else / #endif`.